abbyssoul/abbyssoul.github.com/_posts/2019-10-01-thinking-about-error.markdown

 We can observe that these applications do have their input given at the start.
 It could have been a config file or a script.
 The point here is that the input is specified.
 The only problem is - it can be invalid: `zng` for example is invalid file format, file `rose.jpg` does not exist in a current directory.
 The output is also defined.
 Store results in a file.
 It is possible you don't have write permissions.
 Or disk space.
 In any case - an error here - is the failure to acquire input or output resources.
 And the way to resolve it - is to correct inputs.
 The only interesting twist is that if you specify the output device as part of your input - this is an input error.
 Confusing :)
 An example of an output error - is if you print something and printer jammed in the middle of a print. (note to self: does anybody still prints things?).
 Ok maybe - `netcat <remote_ip>` and drop WiFi in the middle of transmission.
 The point is - output can fail too.
 So what we do in this case - we try again.
 That is to say that the whole _process_ can be terminated at the point of error.
 Important note: all the inputs are immediately available.
 So a process can be restarted.
 In most cases it is also reasonable to assume that no output has been persisted as error prevented an app from producing one.
-(yeah yeah I know - `netcat` can read from stdin, or a pipe with ephemeral results - this was just to illustrate a point)
+(yeah yeah I know - `netcat` can read from `stdin`, or a pipe with ephemeral results - this was just to illustrate a point)

 A different story when a process is responsible for the acquisition of data and its transformations. _Single player games_ come to mind as examples most users may be familiar with.
 A player smashing controls and some action takes place on the screen.
 Although in this case, we don't expect a user to press an unsupported button.
 A service or job queue worker is a different example of the same concept - the input is acquired from some kind of a source is not known beforehand.
 In this case, input itself can be an invalid message.
 But it should not result in interruption of service.